Move data from Oracle to S3

 Prepare data on Amazon S3 and copy to Amazon Redshift or use Redshift Spectrum to query data on Amazon S3

 BryteFlow provides the option of preparing data on S3 and to copy it to Redshift for complex querying.
-Or you can use S3 Spectrum to query the data on S3 without actually loading it onto Amazon Redshift.
+Or you can use Redshift Spectrum to query the data on S3 without actually loading it onto Amazon Redshift.
 This distributes the data processing load over S3 and Redshift saving hugely on processing and storage cost and time.
+Build an S3 Data Lake in Minutes

 How much time do your Database Administrators need to spend on managing the replication?